bookofproofs/bookofproofs.github.io/_sources/history/20th-century/neveu.md

 7. Awarded The Leroy P. Steele Prize for Professional aMathematical Research in 1981.
 8. Was the President of the Mathematical Society of France (Société Mathématique de France) (1997–2001).

 Born 14 November 1932, Watermael-Boitsfort, near Brussels, Belgium.
-Died 15 May2016, Paris, France.
+Died 15 May 2016, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Neveu/)